Future-House/paper-qa/README.md

 ## What is PaperQA2

-PaperQA2 is engineered to be the best RAG model for working with scientific papers.
+PaperQA2 is engineered to be the best agentic RAG model for working with scientific papers.
 Here are some features:

 - A simple interface to get good answers with grounded responses containing in-text citations.
 - State-of-the-art implementation including document metadata-awareness